JVallius/react-native-devstart/README.md

 # react-native-devstart

+## ABOUT

-A PowerShell script that sets up a React Native Android development environment by starting processes and repositions the windows on the screen
+A PowerShell script that sets up a React Native Android development environment by starting processes and repositions the windows on the screen.

+## HOW IT WORKS

+The script starts an Android Emulator and moves its to a specified location on the screen.
+Then, the PowerShell terminal windows are created and relocated as well.
+Finally, the script starts your favorite IDE.

+## PREREQUISITES
+- React Native
+- Android Virtual Device (AVD)
+- Some IDE